 Heading out into the wilderness is exciting, inspiring, and sometimes terrifying.
 While seeing a bear from a distance is a magical part of any hike, having one charge you is anything but.
 If you ever find yourself in this situation, you want to be prepared.
 The desire to be ready for a dangerous bear encounter, coupled with the fact that many people already own pepper spray for self-defense, has many people asking: does pepper spray work on bears?

 Normal Pepper Spray: Does it Work on Bears?

-Normal pepper spray for self-defense, though it is almost identical mixture-wise, is not a suitable bear deterrent.
+Normal pepper spray, used for self-defense, though it is almost identical chemical-wise, is not a suitable bear deterrent.
 The types of pepper spray that people typically keep on a keychain or in a handbag cannot spray with the required volume or distance to effectively deter a charging bear.
 If you want to stay safe while backpacking, you should get a true bear spray.

 Is Bear Spray More Effective Than Normal Pepper Spray?

 Bear spray and pepper spray have a lot in common.
 Both use capsaicin, an oil extracted from cayenne peppers, as their main ingredient.
 They’re both discharged in roughly the same way, and the effects of each spray last for the same amount of time- about 30 minutes.

 The similarities, strong though they are, do not make bear spray and common pepper spray identical.
 Bear spray is sold in cans that have much higher volumes, spray with much more intensity, and have a longer range.
 You can spray a charging bear from up to 30 feet away.
 Normal pepper spray, on the other hand, is only effective at 10 feet or less- not enough space to safely deter a bear.